About the author

 About Asia Conflict Watch

-Asia Conflict Watch is a blog providing in-depth news and analysis of armed conflict, terrorism and security-related trends in societies across Asia.
+Asia Conflict Watch is a blog providing in-depth news and analysis of armed conflict, terrorism and security-related issues in the Asia-Pacific region.
 I publish one in-depth feature focusing on a specific country or wider regional issue each month, with the aim of providing greater context to some of Asia’s more obscure conflicts and disputes.

-Note: The site was first established as a personal blog in 2015 and initially covered under-reported conflicts across all continents under the name Geopolitical Conflict.
+Note: The blog was first established in 2015 and initially covered under-reported conflicts across all continents under the name Geopolitical Conflict.
 These articles are still available in the archives and further down the homepage.
-As of mid-2017 the blog was re-named Asia Conflict Watch, and has since focused solely on conflict in Asia.
+As of mid-2017 the blog was re-named Asia Conflict Watch, and has since focused solely on the Asia-Pacific region.

-The articles featured on Asia Conflict Watch are based on in-depth research from reliable academic and journalistic sources, and contain elements of the author’s own opinion based on this research.
-Both the author and Asia Conflict Watch do not represent or seek to reflect the views or position of any third-party organization or group.
+The articles featured on Asia Conflict Watch are based on in-depth research drawing upon a wide range of source material from inter-governmental organizations, NGOs, media reports and official statements and press releases.
+The articles contain elements of the author’s opinion based on this research.
+Both the author and Asia Conflict Watch do not represent or seek to reflect the view or position of any third-party organization or group.